GopinathV-1/Django-Rest-API-student-management-system/README.md

 ```
 Now you can access the app on your local server but for performing operation in browser you need to provide the username and password of superuser.

+for running the api in browser please follow the procedures in **assignment-api.md**

 #### part 4: Postman

 ## Import collection ##